 Maths is a highly respected A level that goes well with Science, Economics and Computing, but is also good for anyone who enjoys Maths and wants to do it to a higher level.
 It is a lot of work, so only choose it if you know you are good at it and enjoy problem solving.

 Two thirds of the Maths A level course is Pure maths, one sixth is Statistics and one sixth is Mechanics.

-Core Maths: Including quadratics, straight lines, calculus, trigonometry, logarithms and series
+Pure Maths: Includes quadratics, straight lines, calculus, trigonometry and logarithms.

-Statistics: Averages, correlation and probability distributions.
+Statistics: Builds on the averages, correlation and probability distributions you have done at GCSE.
 You will be using computers to work with a very large data set.

 Assessment is 100% examination based.

 For many of us Mathematics extends into our chosen profession: civil servants need to analyse data; economists need to recognise financial trends; engineers need to take account of stress patterns in physical materials.

 This subject is useful if you want to go on to study maths, engineering, computing, economics or a science at degree level.
 It can also be beneficial for research based subjects, such as psychology or subjects such as business.
 There are many careers that you can go into after studying maths.

 In addition to Programme Entry Requirements applicants must also meet specific Course Entry Requirements: